Cleveland International Hall of Fame 2015 Class Bios Cleveland Marriott Hotel Ballroom April 29, 2015

 Through all those years of work and sacrifice for family and community - and fighting the illness that eventually took him from us - Steve quietly drew strength from his Catholic faith.
 He was an example of selflessness and ethnic pride.
 And he loved this city as much as his beloved Ireland.

-Steve Mulloy will be inducted by former Cleveland Mayor Jane Campbell
+Steve Mulloy was inducted by former Cleveland Mayor Jane Campbell

 Anthony Michael Pilla, the son of Italian immigrants, was born in Cleveland and was educated in public schools until high school which he began at Cathedral Latin and completed at St. Gregory Seminary in Cincinnati, Ohio.
 He continued in college until Borromeo College Seminary opened in Wickliffe, Ohio.